 If you or a loved one has suffered a traumatic brain injury (TBI), you understand the harmful consequences and irreversible changes.
-TBI can severely impact how well you function, your earning capacity, mental health and your cognitive abilities.
-If serious enough, these injuries may require long term, if not life-long, medical care and rehabilitation.
+TBI can severely impact how well you function, your earning capacity, your mental health, and your cognitive abilities.
+If serious enough, these injuries may require long-term, if not life-long, medical care and rehabilitation.

 TBI’s can have a number of causes, many of them possibly related to a party’s negligence which sets the stage for the occurrence of the accident:

 - Falls are the most common cause of traumatic brain injury, particularly in older adults and young children.
 These falls could be from a height (including from a ladder or scaffold), down stairs, or simply onto a hard surface like cement or concrete.

 - Vehicle accidents involving cars, trucks, motorcycles, bicycles and pedestrians are a common cause of TBI.
 Pedestrians, bicyclists and motorcyclists are especially vulnerable, as are motorists travelling at high speed or involved in an accident with a much larger vehicle like a commercial truck.

 - Playing any number of sports, including boxing, football, baseball, lacrosse, skateboarding, hockey ,and any other high-impact or extreme sport can cause TBI’s.
 Players’ heads may be struck by other players or they may fall to the ground and strike their heads.
 Repeated concussions can cause serious, long lasting harm.
 Recently, the NFL Players Association brought a class action lawsuit against the NFL for compensation to players who have suffered long term consequences or died due to a condition called TBE related to traumatic brain injury.